Ray Rowe (American football)

 Raymond Henry Rowe (born July 28, 1969) is a former American football tight end in the National Football League (NFL) for the Washington Redskins.
-He played college football at San Diego State University and was drafted 168th overall in the sixth round of the 1992 NFL draft.
+He played college football at San Diego State University and was selected 168th overall in the sixth round of the 1992 NFL draft.

 Rowe attended Mira Mesa High School (1984–1987), where he played football and basketball for the Marauders.